This “Lunar Flight Certificate,” was given out to guests visiting Disneyland’s Rocket to the Moon attraction in the park’s early years.

 Date _____________________ TWA Rocket Ship Captain: P.J.
 Collins

-This Disneyland souvenir from the first full-year of the park’s operation is a nod to the classic, opening-day attraction, whose Moonliner marquee came to represent not only Rocket to the Moon but the whole of Tomorrowland in virtually all photographs and renderings of the area in the park’s first decade.
+This Disneyland souvenir from the first full-year of the park’s operation is a nod to the classic attraction whose Moonliner marquee came to represent not only Rocket to the Moon but the whole of Tomorrowland in virtually all photographs and renderings of the area in the park’s first decade.